devprakashdp2021/Imperial-Mess/README.md

 **Features of this project includes:**

-1. Users can register/login themselves through thier college mail id only.
+1. Users can register/login themselves through thier college mail id only and reset their password if forgotten.

 2. Users are assigned different roles [Students, Chief Warden, Accountant].